 3) Finally, in China, the State Council’s notice on the issuance of “a new generation of AI development plan” No. 35 by the State Council indeed provide support to AI policy and standardization .

 At present, it is critical for both government and companies to establish and utilize the AI in taxation.
 The government should seize this opportunity to fully tap the huge value of the hidden potential of using AI in taxation.
 AI, with tremendous data and analytical capability, is an invaluable tool for tax authorities, helping them to better understand clients and to simulate future business scenarios.
-Corporations can use AI to develop advanced tools for monitoring behaviors and activities in real time.
+Corporations can use AI to develop advanced tools for monitoring behaviors and activities in real time and analysis.
 AI systems can adapt to ever-changing risk environments, helping corporations to continuously improve their monitoring capabilities and transparency with regard to regulatory compliance and corporate governance.
 In addition, AI can be developed from a warning system into a precognition system to help companies avoid risks through tax analysis and predictions.
 For example, AI can be used to more accurately predict the probability of a certain enterprise defaulting on loans or overdue payments.
 Thus, the companies need to fully use AI in taxation, which would keep them more competitive in the future.

 CNNIC (2018) The 41st “Statistical Report on the Development of China’s Internet.

 Milner, C. and Berg, B. Tax Analytics—Artificial Intelligence and Machine Learning—Level 5.